ADVOCATE FOR TB VACCINE R&D

 The TB Vax ARM represents a global coalition of TB stakeholders, including TB survivors, civil society organizations, and non-profits, invested in TB vaccine advocacy and research, and seeks to provide coordinated advocacy efforts that are complementary to ongoing TB vaccine R&D and policy efforts.
 The TB Vax ARM holds monthly advocacy meetings with partners from across the world.
 WGNV coordinates with the TB Vax ARM on global advocacy activities.

-If you would like to learn more about the TB Vax ARM’s activities or join the monthly meetings, email Shaun Palmer at SPalmer@iavi.org.
+If you would like to learn more about the TB Vax ARM’s activities, receive email updates, and/or join the monthly meetings, email Shaun Palmer at SPalmer@iavi.org.

 Check out our resources